June 17, 2025

 Does Bluedot work for in-person meetings?

-Yes, Bluedot works for in-person meetings since it's a bot-free recorder that can capture any meeting on your device without needing a bot to join calls.
+Yes, Bluedot works for in-person meetings.
+The bot-free recorder can capture any meeting on your device.

 Does Bluedot require a meeting bot to join the meeting?

 No, Bluedot does not require a meeting bot to join the meeting.
-It's provided via a Chrome extension and can quietly record and transcribe meetings without any bot presence, which users find convenient as it avoids awkward bot presence in meetings.
+It's provided via a Chrome extension with no meeting bot needed, which means no awkward bot presence in meetings and it works even when you're not the host.

 What do users say about the quality of Bluedot transcriptions?